In Exercises 5 and 6, determine whether you can use a normal dist... | Channels for Pearson+

 Unusual Events

 An unusual event in statistics is typically defined as one that has a low probability of occurring, often less than 5%.
-In the context of this problem, identifying unusual events involves calculating the probability of selecting exactly 7 undergraduates who prefer a job out of state and determining if this probability falls below the threshold for being considered unusual.
+In this problem, identifying whether the event of having fewer than 5 students preferring a job out of state is unusual involves calculating its probability using either the binomial or normal distribution and comparing it to this threshold.

 Recommended video: